PacktPublishing/Java-Coding-Problems/Chapter_1/P19_DeclareMultilineStrings/README.md

 # Declare multiline strings (raw strings)
-Write a program that declares multiline strings or raw strings.
+Write a program that declares multiline strings or text blocks.